mmister411/salvationelements/salvationelements.md

     - Perpetual access to omnipresent fellowship with the LORD (John 14:16-17, 1 Corinthians 6:19)
   - Considerations
     - Grieving, Quenching, Resisting, Neglecting the Spirit:  Suppressing, Opposing or Ignoring guidance or prompts, engaging actions or attitudes incompatible with Spirit, and loving the things of this world (Acts 7:51, 1 Timothy 4:14, Matthew 12:31-32, 1 Thessalonians 5:19, Ephesians 4:30)
-- Foreknown Predestination of Christ The Elect (Amplified Level 2)
+- Foreknown Predestination of Christ The Elect
   - **A.K.A. / Associated With / What is Meant By:**
     - God's Eternal Plan of Redemption (Gen 3:15; 2 Tim 1:9–10; Rev 13:8; Eph 3:11).
     - Election in Christ the Elect One (Isa 42:1; Eph 1:4; 2 Tim 1:9; 1 Pet 1:20, Col 1:15–20; Eph 1:10).